Kong/go-apiops/docs/README.md

 - 6
 ```

+---
 ### `patch`

-Update values in a Kong Declarative configuration using a JSONPath selector syntax.

-An example of where this might be useful is when you have a
+The `patch` transformation is used to apply a partial update to a Kong Declarative configuration using a [JSONPath](https://goessner.net/articles/JsonPath/) selector syntax.
+There are many useful use cases for `patch`.
+One example might be when you have a central team responsible for applying standards to Kong Gateway configurations, independent of "upstream" developer teams.
+The developer teams provide the OAS, and the central team "patches" the gateway configuration with company standard security plugins.

 For usage instructions, see the the command help: